liuyang-kevin/bonfire/README.md

       }
   )

-  // Exibe valor do dano no game com uma animação. void showDamage(
+  // Displays the damage value in the game with an animation. void showDamage(
       double damage,
       {